hoverkite/hoverkite/docs/presentation/slides.md

 Initially tried sending patches to add support for the GD32F1x0 this to the existing `stm32-rs` project, but they said it was out of scope.
-Instead forked to new [gd32-rs](https://github.com/gd32-rust/gd32-rs) repository, keeping their setup for building and testing crates, and generating a bunch of HTML.
+Instead forked to new [gd32-rs](https://github.com/gd32-rust/gd32-rs) repository, keeping their setup for building and testing crates, and generating a bunch of useful [HTML pages](https://gd32-rust.github.io/gd32-rs/).

 The datasheet has pinouts and specifications (RAM and flash size, numbers of various peripherals) for all the different variants of the GD32F130 family, along with packaging and electrical